stelligent/config-lint/README.md

 * Invoke should be a POST, not a GET, and it should probably include the payload
 * Use type switch as more idiomatic way to handle multiple types in match.go
 * Start using go testing coverage tools
+* Ruleset examples have Initial upper case for top level attributes, all lower case for rules